Cloudxtreme/ntro/README.md

 price defined by our highly tuned algorithms.

 > Ntro was created in a single day at the Techcrunch Disrupt Hackaton in San
 > Francisco, the year of 2013.
+It's creators are the Rockstart batch of 2013.